luismazariego/JobBoard/README.md

 ```
 If you use Visual Studio, you should clean the solution and build to restore the packages.

-To test the solution you need to run both projects SaongroupTest.Api from Backend folder and SaongroupTest.App from Frontend folder.
+To test the solution you need to run both projects SaongroupTest.Api from Backend folder and SaongroupTest.WebApp.

 The solution is made using clean architecture and Repository Pattern + Unit of Work pattern.
 It uses sqlite database to avoid scripts.